 © Martin Argyroglo

-In a blue and white bus with one side open like a peep-box, a person in a red full-body suit stands and dances in the fog.
-Five spectators sit and stand in front of the bus.
-One person sits on the bus and holds a satellite dish.
+In a white bus with one side open like a peep box, a person in a red full-body suit stands and dances with outstretched arms next to fireworks.
+Four people are sitting and standing in front of it.
+One of them is sitting on the bus holding a satellite dish

 © Martin Argyroglo